RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Interaction-Stuff/Getting an Interaction Response.md

 Getting an Interaction Response {#gettinganinteractionresponse}
 ============
-- Execute the, `DiscordCoreAPI::Interactions::getInteractionResponseAsync()` function, while passing in a data structure of type `DiscordCoreAPI::GetInteractionResponseData`, with a return type of `DiscordCoreAPI::Message`.
+- Execute the, `Interactions::getInteractionResponseAsync()` function, while passing in a data structure of type `GetInteractionResponseData`, with a return type of `Message`.

 ```cpp
 /// Test.hpp-Header for the "test" command.